 Messages from the Dean

-Kobe University celebrated its 120th anniversary last year (2022).
+Kobe University celebrated its 123th anniversary in 2025.
 The Faculty of Health Sciences in the School of Medicine is a comparatively new faculty compared with others in Kobe University, having been established in 1994.
 It offers four majors, comprising Nursing Sciences, Medical Technology, Physical Therapy, Occupational Therapy, and has trained numerous outstanding nurses, nurse midwives, public health nurses, clinical laboratory technicians, physiotherapists, and occupational therapists for work on the front line of healthcare.
 A feature of the Faculty of Health Sciences is that in addition to students who go on to obtain national qualifications and work as specialist medical professionals, many others find jobs in government agencies, educational institutions, research institutes, international health organizations, and companies concerned with health sciences.

 Features of teaching in the Faculty of Health Sciences include: